TupleAustin/functional.js/README.md

 functional.js
 =============

-Toolkit for functional programming in JS
+Toolkit for functional programming in JS.

+Docs to come!